araujoo/movies_organizer/README.md

-# movies_organizer
+# series_organizer
-A simple bash shell script program wich aims getting a set of subtitles, torrents and movies files and organize them through renaming and realocation.
+A simple bash shell script program wich aims getting a set of subtitles, torrents and series files and organize them through renaming and realocation.